RONITERVO/LLMchat-chess_multimodular/README.md

 # LLMchat-chess_multimodular
-# LLM-Powered Multimodal Personal Assistant & Chess AI
+# LLM-Powered Multimodal Personal Assistant & Chess opponent

 This project is a versatile personal assistant and chess opponent powered by Large Language Models (LLMs).
 It combines voice interaction, text chat, task management, multimedia integration, and a fully functional chess interface.